Land Warrior: Weapon

 The original system was built around the M16 rifle or M4 carbine, both with modular rail mounts to allow customization as needed for each mission.
 It included the weapon itself, plus components such as a daylight video sight, thermal weapons sight and MFL (Multi-Function Laser).
 The MFL provided range and direction information, as well as IR, visible, and MILES lasers, while the cameras provided a video feed and thermographic capabilities, plus allowing a soldier to shoot around corners or behind cover without actually exposing himself to enemy fire.
-This is highly effective for confirming kills without exposing one's position.

 Helmet

-The Helmet Subsystem (HSS) combined a lightweight advanced helmet with a computer and OLED display that provided various information from digital maps and troop locations down to his weapon-mounted video camera.
-This is what would have allowed the soldier to see (and fire) around corners.
-The HSS also incorporated a microphone as well as a headset.
+The Helmet Subsystem (HSS) combined a lightweight advanced helmet with a microphone and headset, computer and OLED display that provided various information from digital maps and troop locations down to his weapon-mounted video camera.
+Combined with the aiming lasers, it would have allowed the soldier to aim (and fire) around corners.

-Armor and protection

-The Interceptor Body Armor system and Modular Lightweight Load-carrying Equipment (MOLLE) load-bearing system currently in service with the U.S. Army today are partially a result of the Land Warrior program.